-If the installed version of SharePoint Services is not English, the FIM 2010 setup fails.
-Before you can install FIM 2010, you must first install the SharePoint Service English Language Pack Service Pack 2 (SP2).
+If the installed version of SharePoint is not English, the FIM 2010 R2 setup fails.
+Before you can install FIM 2010 R2 , you must first install the latest SharePoint Service English Language Pack Service Pack for your version of SharePoint.
 Visit the Microsoft download Center to download the Windows SharePoint Services 3.0 Language Pack Service Pack 2 (SP2), 64-Bit Edition (http://go.microsoft.com/fwlink/?LinkID=178266) or the Service Pack 1 for Microsoft SharePoint Foundation 2010 Language Pack (http://www.microsoft.com/download/en/details.aspx?id=26629).

-Before you install the FIM Portal and Password Portal, run the SharePoint 3.0 Services Configuration Wizard.
+Before you install the FIM Password Registration Portal and FIM Password Reset Portal, run the SharePoint Configuration Wizard.
 This creates a default SharePoint site for you.

-If you installed Microsoft Office SharePoint in a SharePoint farm, the default site cannot be created by the wizard and must be created manually.
+If you installed SharePoint in a SharePoint farm, the default site cannot be created by the wizard and must be created manually.
 How to set up a SharePoint farm is outside the scope of this installation guide.
-For more information, see Office SharePoint Server farm architecture (http://go.microsoft.com/fwlink/?LinkID=129821).

-If you do not perform this task, you may have to reinstall the FIM Portal and Password Portal components of FIM 2010.
+If you do not perform this task, you may have to reinstall the FIM Portal and Password Portal components of FIM 2010 R2 .

-Select the correct identity for the SharePoint Application Pool
+Selecting the Correct Identity for the SharePoint Application Pool

 By default, IIS uses the Network Service account for the Application Pool.
-We recommend that you use a service account for SharePoint, which you will use for the following procedures.
-Later in this guide you will enable Kerberos delegation, and only one identity can use one Service Principal Name (SPN).
+In the steps above, you created a service account for SharePoint, which you will use for the following procedures.
+Later in this guide you will enable Kerberos delegation, and only one identity can use one SPN.